-This is the first report of a randomized controlled trial evaluating the effect of a muscle pump activator on wound healing in transplant patients.
-We found that there was a significant improvement in wound healing and infection rates compared to standard TED+IPC, suggesting that this novel therapy may be an alternative strategy at improving patient outcomes in the perioperative period in this high wound complication risk group.
+This is the first report of a randomized, controlled trial evaluating the effect of a MPA on wound healing in transplant patients.
+We found that there was a significant improvement in wound healing and infection rates compared to standard TED + IPC, suggesting that this novel therapy may be an alternative strategy at improving patient outcomes in the perioperative period in this high wound complication risk group.

-The use of the MPA device in the immediate post-operative period lead to a significant improvement in wound healing at the 3 (p=0.04) and 5 day post-operatively (p <0.0003) in both kidney and kidney- pancreas transplant recipients compared to standard TED+IPC.
-Previous studies have reported the incidence of infectious complications after renal transplantation to be 49% [2] with wound infections comprising up to 27% of these cases [3, 4].
-As expected, infection rates are higher in SPK transplants (75%).
-[6,7] Linhares et al. reported wound a higher prevalence of bacterial infections (71%) was observed after transplantation, of which 44% were by Gram-negative rods and 27% by Gram-positive cocci.
-[8].
-In the current study, 15 (29%) patients in the TED+IPC cohort and 7 (13%) in the MPA cohort developed superficial wound infections (p=0.03).
-There were 15 (16%) patients who developed superficial wound infections following kidney transplantation, whereas in SPK transplant recipients, 6 patients (60%) developed superficial infections.
-Although these rates are slightly lower than what would be expected from the literature, they are quite significant in these populations.
+The use of the MPA device in the immediate postoperative period lead to a significant improvement in wound healing at POD 3 (p=0.04) and 5 (p<0.0003) in both kidney and SPK transplant recipients compared to standard TED + IPC (Fig. 9).
+Previous studies have reported the incidence of infectious complications after renal transplantation to be 49%,2 with wound infections comprising up to 27% of these cases.^{3,4} As expected, infection rates are higher in SPK transplants (75%).^{6,7} Linhares et al reported a higher prevalence of bacterial infections (71%) was observed after transplantation, of which 44% were by Gram-negative rods and 27% by Gram-positive cocci.8 In the current study, 15 (29%) patients in the TED + IPC cohort and seven (13%)in the MPA cohort developed superficial wound infections (p=0.03).
+There were 15 (16%) patients who developed superficial wound infections following kidney transplantation, whereas in SPK transplant recipients, six patients (60%) developed superficial infections.
+While these rates are slightly lower than expected from the literature, they are quite significant in these populations.
 Although there was a reduction in wound infections observed in the SPK group, this was not significant, likely due to the low number of patients in this cohort.
-However, despite this, rates of superficial wound infections were found to be reduced considerably in the MPA group compared to the expected rate in the literature, suggesting that a larger trial would likely find significance.
-Given that recipient risk factors, including hypertension, diabetes mellitus, smoking and peripheral vascular disease, were evaluated in both groups and found to be not significant between the treatment cohorts, these findings are likely attributable to the use of the MPA device in the early perioperative period following transplantation.
-The shortcoming of this study is the relatively short follow-up of 30 days.
-It could help explain why so many of the known risk factors for wound complications, including drain placement and duration, fell out as statistically insignificant in our study.
-A larger, multi-center trial would be needed to further strengthen our findings.
+However, despite this, rates of superficial wound infections were found to be reduced